dafny-lang/dafny/docs/DafnyRef/Types.md

 Just like there are restrictions on when an _inductive hypothesis_ can be invoked, there are restrictions on how a _co-inductive_ hypothesis can be _used_.
 These are, of course, taken into consideration by Dafny's verifier.
-For example, as illustrated by the second co-lemma above, invoking the co-inductive hypothesis in an attempt to obtain the entire proof goal is futile.
+For example, as illustrated by the second greatest lemma above, invoking the co-inductive hypothesis in an attempt to obtain the entire proof goal is futile.
 (We explain how this works in [the section about greatest lemmas](#sec-colemmas)) Our initial experience with co-induction in Dafny shows it to provide an intuitive, low-overhead